shinedark/fireClockWork/README.md

 creating a punch in, punch out clock to time hours worked.
 Using firebase.

 to fix
-1. last shift update when click time worked
-2. headers in both screen
+1. headers in both screen
-3. sign out button
+2. sign out button